Frequently Asked Questions

 How does my youth sign up for T.R.A.C.?

-Space is limited so we do require that each camper have an application submitted to us by February 9, 2024 for Girls Camp and April 5, 2024 for Boys Camp.
+Space is limited so we do require that each camper have an application submitted to us by January 3, 2025 for Boys Camp and January 23, 2025 for Girls Camp.
 Space at camp is filled on a first-come, first-served basis allowing for returning campers after the first year.
 If space is available, we will accept late applications as well.
 We encourage return campers so our Camper Recruitment Coordinator will be making every effort to keep in touch with past campers and get their applications in early.
 Camp alumni applications must be received by the due date to be given priority.
 Once campers’ applications have been accepted, the case-worker/foster family/guardian will be advised of the date, time and location for registration.
 The camper must be accompanied by an adult to registration where they will be accepted into our care and bussed to the camp location.

 My youth has specialized behavioral needs.
 Can T.R.A.C. manage difficult youth?